PLEASE NOTE:This website was created with the COMPASS placement test in place at each of the Seattle Colleges.

 Even if you are not planning to take an English class, be aware that many classes have an English placement test requirement.
 This includes not just humanities classes, like history and sociology, but science and math classes as well.

-If English is not your native language (you read and write English but you speak another language at home, or most of the time) you may take the COMPASS English Second Language Test (ESL).
-The ESL COMPASS has three parts: Listening Skills, Grammar/Usage Skills, and Reading Skills.
-Tests used for placement into ESL classes vary by college.
-Check with the advising staff at your college for information on placement testing for English as a Second language courses.
+If English is not your native language (you read and write English but you speak another language at home, or most of the time) you may take a placement test for English Second Language Test (ESL) students.
+Check with advisors at your testing center.

 Campus Advising Services